-The goal of the admission process is to identify students who will thrive in the program and continue to successful research and/or teaching careers.
-The application should contain information that allows us to judge the applicant’s academic and research potential, and that allows us to determine whether a suitable match exists with potential faculty mentors.
+The goal of the admission process is to identify students who will thrive in the program and go on to have successful careers in science.
+The application should contain information that allows us to judge the applicant’s academic and research potential and determine whether a suitable match exists with potential faculty mentors.

 Please Note: Prospective applicants for the M.S. and Ph.D. degree programs are strongly encouraged to contact one or more faculty members prior to the application process to discuss their research interests and to determine whether space is available in the research group.
 Most successful applicants will have established a mutual interest with a faculty member who is willing to serve as the student’s research advisor and in whose lab the student will conduct his/her research.

 To learn about faculty-specific research interests and for faculty contact information visit the departmental Faculty Directory.